denizzzka/postgres-execve/README.md

 PostgreSQL execve() function on plpythonu

-It can be used to call external programs from the code on the server side.
+It can be used for calling external programs from the server side code.
+It is fairly safe if you carefully checking rights to call of this function and arguments.
+The best scenario is to create functions with hardcoded arguments which calls this function.